Select Media & Public Sociology (page in progress)

 University of Alberta

-Description: This talk outlines Tetrault’s dissertation findings on Canada’s right-wing nationalist movement and explores their relationship to the convoy.
-Justin discusses the popular tendency to fixate on extremism in right-wing movements, which sometimes overshadows the movement's broader appeal among average people.
+Description: This talk outlines Tetrault’s dissertation findings on Canada’s right-wing nationalist movement and explores their relationship to the “freedom convoy”.
+Justin discusses the popular tendency to fixate on extremism in right-wing movements, which sometimes overshadows the movement's broader appeal among average Canadians.